 The experts say well-meaning parents often say too much, too soon to their children about the risks of food allergies.
 The result: more and more kids with allergies – and anxiety.
 This special report, first published in Allergic Living magazine in 2008, explores the line between caution and fear.

-Eight-year-old Devon used to love food, but no more.
-Following some upheaval in her little life – a move last fall from Toronto to scenic Woodstock, New York, and an allergic reaction in a restaurant in the new town – Devon has developed serious food “issues”.
+YOUNG DEVON used to love food, but no more.
+Following some upheaval in her 8-year-old life – a move last fall from Toronto to scenic Woodstock, New York, and an allergic reaction in a restaurant in the new town – Devon has developed serious food “issues”.

 The girl, who’s allergic to peanuts and tree nuts, no longer even trusts her mother’s cooking.
 Daily, she pulls food packages out of the garbage to triple-check the ingredients for allergens.
 She’s so fearful about what fellow classmates might eat that her mother, Anna Ross, must physically remove her daughter from the car when taking her to school.